Alina-ps/goit-js-hw-12/README.md

 # Image Search Application

 This project is a dynamic web application that enables users to search for images using the Pixabay API.
 It provides an intuitive and seamless user experience with real-time notifications, smooth scrolling, and an enhanced image viewing interface.
-Below is a detailed description of the features, technologies used, and how to get started with the project.

 ## Features